dotkernel/dotkernel/docs/Overview/Developing-for-DotKernel-3.md

 ##### Security Vulnerabilities
 Please contact us ([security@dotkernel.com](mailto:security@dotkernel.com))

-So, in very short - just fork the repository you wish to, and feel free contribute via pull requests.
+So, in very short - just fork the repository you wish to contribute to, and submit a pull request.

 URL Format: `https://github.com/dotkernel/`**package**